Permission: Campaign entities

 Navigate to a property group on the subsequent list and click the launch icon inline with the property group name.

-Select Messages from the top navigation bar and select a regulatory regime (either GDPR Messages or CCPA Messages).
+Select Messages from the top navigation bar and select a regulatory regime (either GDPR Messages or U.S. Privacy Messages).

 Click Web/Webview from the subsequent menu.

 Note: When building a message for the GDPR regulatory regime, you will have the option to select either a Web/Webview message for either TCF or Standard.

 Ensure the First Layer tab is selected and click the Edit icon inline with a first layer message on the subsequent list.
 Alternatively, click + New Message if the property group does not have an existing first layer message.

 From the first layer message builder page, click Variables on the right-hand panel.
 Use the provided fields to input a variable name and a default value for the variable.

 Click Add Variable when finished.

 Note: $$ will be wrapped around your variable name to denote that the name you input is a message variable.
 Be sure to include the $$ before and after the variable name when using the message variable (e.g. $$settings$$).

 The first layer message variable will be added to the Master Variable List and every property in the property group.